yarafe/Test/Sentinel/faz-microsoft-sentinel.md

 ### FortiAnalyzer Integration with Microsoft Sentinel via Azure Monitor Agent (AMA)

+To ingest CEF logs from FortiAnalyzer into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.

+The Linux machine is structured with two key components:

+* **Syslog Daemon (Log Collector):** Utilizing either rsyslog or syslog-ng, this daemon performs dual functions:

+    - Actively listens for Syslog messages in CEF format originating from FortiGate on TCP/UDP port 514.
+    - Send logs to Azure Monitor Agent (AMA) on localhost, utilizing TCP port 28330.

+* **Azure Monitor Agent (AMA):** The agent parses the logs and then sends them to your Microsoft Sentinel (Log Analytics) workspace via HTTPS 443.

 ![FAZ-Sentinel Integration via AMA-DataFlow](images/FAZ-AMA-DataFlow.png)

+For more details please review this [link](https://learn.microsoft.com/en-us/azure/sentinel/cef-syslog-ama-overview?tabs=forwarder)

 ## FortiAnalyzer integration with Microsoft Sentinel Setup

+### FortiAnalyzer via Fluentd
 To begin, initiate the creation of a Log Analytics Workspace.
 The process details can be found in the following [link](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).

 Once the Log Analytics Workspace is established, proceed to onboard Microsoft Sentinel by linking it to the created Log Analytics Workspace.
 No configuration for data connector is required for the FortiAnalyzer integration, as Fluentd will directly transmit logs to the Log Analytics Workspace.